leecheng28/FIT3140-MorseCodeInterpreter/Docs/README.md

 # Iteration 2 #
 ## Iteration Description ##
 This is the second iteration of assignment 5, we have a priortized list of goals.
 They are,
-1) Add support for numeric digits (0..9), punctuations marks available for morse code (?@-$).
+1) Add support for numeric digits (0..9), punctuations marks available for morse code (?@-$...).
-2) Step the process at the server side if the Prosign ‘SK, End of transmission’ (SSSLSL) occurs.
+2) Stop the process at the server side if the Prosign ‘SK, End of transmission’ (SSSLSL) occurs.
 3) Polish the client side interface (web page).
 4) Allow the client side to stop and start the transmission process.

 ## Run the program ##
 0. Open up Terminal.app

-1. If you have not cloned the repository yet, this helps you set up the iteration 2 programs
+1. If you have not cloned this repository yet, this helps you set up the iteration 2 programs
 ```bash
 git clone https://github.com/FIT3140-S1-2017/assignment-5-team29
 cd assignment-5-team29/Program